AudioRole: An Audio Dataset for Character Role-Playing in Large Language Models: Audio Role-Playing Task

 \subsection{ARP-Model}

-To demonstrate the high quality of our dataset, we trained the ARP-Model using the AudioRole Demo to show the best performance.
-We use the GLM-4-Voice \cite{zeng2024glm} as the base, which is an end-to-end voice model that can directly understand and generate Chinese and English speech.
+To demonstrate the high quality of our dataset, we trained the ARP-Model using the AudioRole-Demo.
+We use the GLM-4-Voice \cite{zeng2024glm} as the base model, which is an end-to-end voice model that can directly understand and generate Chinese and English speech.
 It has three models: (1) GLM-4-Voice-Tokenizer takes audio input and converts raw audio input into discrete tokens.
 (2) GLM-4-Voice-9B takes the token inputs, then thinks and responds also in discrete tokens.
 (3) GLM-4-Voice-Decoder converts discrete speech tokens into continuous speech outputs.

 To make the model have the ability to role-play the character in both semantic content and acoustic identity, we trained the GLM-4-Voice-9B model and GLM-4-Voice-Decoder separately.